kayra-polat/Online-Doctor-Appointment-System-ODAS-/Frontend codes/README_forFrontend.txt

-@written by Kayra Polat - Baturalp Kızıltan - Emrecan Erbay - Can Şengün
+@written by Kayra Polat - Baturalp Kızıltan

 ***HOW TO RUN OUR FRONTEND PROJECT?***